pranav-nambiar/StopWatch-kotlin-with-Services/README.md

 2. TextView: Chronometer view inherits from TextView after all, so this can be used to implement milliseconds.
 Used a Handler to increment milliseconds and update
 TextView.
 Still too slow due to the overhead of displaying to UI.
 3. Background service: Runs separately from the main app.
 The service still can't update the UI every millisecond, it lags.
 Updates UI every 40 milliseconds, when time variable is incremented by 40ms too.
 This is a lesser duration that human persistence of vision, so it still appears to change smoothly.
-Time blinks when paused.
+Timer blinks when paused.